Jennifer-Zhan/Websys_Labs/lab5&6/readme.md

 Jiahui Wu: Modify and test js file

-Jonathan:Validity check of Html css and js file and help to modify js file.
+Jonathan: Validity check of Html css and js file and help to modify js file.